christensenacademy/christensen-academy/modules/beginning-game-maker/challenges/keyboard-king.md

 #Keyboard King

-**Estimated Time:** 25 minutes
+**Estimated Time:** 45 minutes

 Your challenge is to create a game that demonstrates your mastery of keyboard events.
+I encourage you to modify an existing game to complete this challenge.